✓ Updated May 2026

 Karwa Taxis

-These are the official metered taxis in Qatar, easily identifiable by their cream color and blue/teal roof.
-They are a reliable and widely available option for getting around when the metro doesn't go directly to your destination.
+These are the most ubiquitous taxis in Qatar, easily identifiable by their cream color and blue signage.
+They are metered and readily available at taxi ranks, hotels, and can be hailed on the street.
+They are a reliable option for getting around areas not covered by the metro.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.